COVID-19 pandemic in the Republic of Ireland: Fifth Wave

 On 15 December, Chief Medical Officer Tony Holohan urged people to take precautions to avoid being in isolation for Christmas.

 A fifth wave of COVID-19 had arrived in Ireland on 19 December, according to the Health Protection Surveillance Centre.

 Further COVID-19 restrictions were imposed on 20 December for the Christmas period, with an 8pm closing time for bars, restaurants, live events, cinemas and theatres.
-A further 7,333 cases were reported the next day, the highest number reported since early January.
 On 19 December, the Omicron variant became Ireland's dominant variant after it was confirmed that 52% of cases were now due to the variant.

-On Christmas Day, a record 13,765 cases were reported, while a further 16,428 cases were reported on 29 December.
-Chief Medical Officer Tony Holohan expressed concern and stated that "every individual should consider themselves potentially infectious".
-A record 20,554 cases were reported the next day, as it was confirmed that 92% of cases were now due to the Omicron variant.
-Holohan urged people to keep social contacts low and not to hold household gatherings on New Year's Eve, while Minister for Health Stephen Donnelly announced new advice on COVID-19 testing and the period of isolation.
+On Christmas Day, a record 13,765 cases were reported.
+A record 20,554 cases were reported on 30 December, as it was confirmed that 92% of cases were now due to the Omicron variant.

 On 31 December, a further 20,110 cases were reported, bringing the end of 2021 totals to 788,559 cases and 5,912 deaths.
 On New Year's Day, 23,281 cases were recorded, as health officials warned that the true number of cases was likely to be higher, due to increased pressure on the PCR testing system.
 On 8 January, a record 26,122 cases were reported – the highest daily number reported since the pandemic began.
 By 10 January, 1,000,000 total cases had been confirmed, with more cases recorded in the first five days of 2022 than in the whole of 2020.

 Cases fell sharply after the 8 January peak, and on 21 January, Taoiseach Micheál Martin announced the easing of almost all COVID-19 restrictions, with the requirements of vaccine certificates and social distancing to end, restrictions on household visits and capacity limits for indoor and outdoor events to end, nightclubs to reopen and pubs and restaurants to resume normal trading times, while rules on isolation and the wearing of masks in certain settings would remain.
 Remaining restrictions were agreed to be removed from 28 February, with mask wearing in schools, indoor retail settings and on public transport to be voluntary, restrictions in schools to end and testing to be scaled back, while it was agreed that the National Public Health Emergency Team (NPHET) be disbanded.